ekaterinagp/fakeID/README.md

 Before you begin, ensure you have met the following requirements, the application can be run on Windows/Mac/Linux OSs.

 - You have installed Xampp/Wamp/Mamp.
 - You have installed the PHP v.
 7 or higher, Angular Cli v.
-11 and NodeJS vs 14.
+11 and NodeJS v.
+14.

 ## Getting started with FakeID: